rafibliss/Assignment-5/README.md

 ### i.
 What is JSX, and why is it used in React?
 JSX stands for JavaScript XML[cite: 16].
 It lets us write HTML-like markup directly inside our JavaScript/TypeScript code[cite: 16].
-React uses it because it makes component layout and logic much easier to read and write without needing to manually manipulate the DOM[cite: 16].
+React uses it because it makes component layout and logic much easier to read and write without needing to manually manipulate the DOM.

 ### ii.
 What is the difference between props and state?
-* **Props** are read-only data passed down from a parent component to a child component (like function arguments)[cite: 16].
+* **Props** are read-only data passed down from a parent component to a child component (like function arguments).
 * **State** is dynamic data managed *inside* a component that can change over time based on user interactions[cite: 16].
-When state changes, React re-renders the component to update the UI[cite: 16].
+When state changes, React re-renders the component to update the UI.

 ### iii.
 What does the `useState` hook do, and where did you use it in this project?
-`useState` tells React to track a piece of variable data that can change and trigger a UI update when updated[cite: 10, 16].
-In this project, I used it inside `AllTech.tsx` as `const [selectedStack, setSelectedStack] = useState([])` to store and manage the list of technologies added to "Your Stack"[cite: 10, 16].
+`useState` tells React to track a piece of variable data that can change and trigger a UI update when updated.
+In this project, I used it inside `AllTech.tsx` as `const [selectedStack, setSelectedStack] = useState([])` to store and manage the list of technologies added to "Your Stack".

 ### iv.
 What does the `useEffect` hook do, and why did you need it to load the JSON data?
-`useEffect` handles side effects in React, such as fetching data from an external file or API after the component mounts on the screen[cite: 16].
-It ensures data fetching happens asynchronously without blocking the UI rendering process[cite: 16].
+`useEffect` handles side effects in React, such as fetching data from an external file or API after the component mounts on the screen.
+It ensures data fetching happens asynchronously without blocking the UI rendering process.

 ### v.
 Why does every item in a `.map()` list need a unique `key` prop?
-React needs unique keys to track which specific items in a list have changed, been added, or been removed[cite: 10, 16].
-This helps React update only the affected items in the DOM rather than re-rendering the entire list[cite: 10, 16].
+React needs unique keys to track which specific items in a list have changed, been added, or been removed.
+This helps React update only the affected items in the DOM rather than re-rendering the entire list.

 ### vi.
 What is conditional rendering?
 Show one place you used it.
 Conditional rendering means showing or hiding UI elements based on a specific condition[cite: 11, 16].
-In `SelectedCard.tsx`, I used a ternary operator to render an empty state message when `selectedStack.length === 0`, or display the list of cards when items exist[cite: 11, 16].
+In `SelectedCard.tsx`, I used a ternary operator to render an empty state message when `selectedStack.length === 0`, or display the list of cards when items exist.

 ### vii.
 How do you pass data from parent to child, and how does child send something back?
-* **Parent to Child:** You pass data down directly as props (e.g., `<SelectedCard selectedStack={selectedStack} />`)[cite: 10].
+* **Parent to Child:** You pass data down directly as props (e.g., `<SelectedCard selectedStack={selectedStack} />`).
-* **Child to Parent:** The parent passes a callback function down as a prop (e.g., `onRemove={handleRemove}`), and the child calls that function with data when an event occurs[cite: 10, 11].
+* **Child to Parent:** The parent passes a callback function down as a prop (e.g., `onRemove={handleRemove}`), and the child calls that function with data when an event occurs.